Skip to content

 9. Italic: Italic setting.

-• Example: 0 indicates not italic, -1 indicates italic.
+• Example: 0 means not italic, -1 means italic.

 10. Underline: Underline setting.